Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 More Arts and Crafts Supplies

-Glue is a must for so many reasons.
-It makes SO many kids art activities possible and little kids especially just love squeezing the glue bottles as an activity in and of itself.
-Glue sticks are handy for paper collage, of course.
+Glue makes SO many kids art activities possible and little kids especially just love squeezing the glue bottles as an activity in and of itself.
+Glue sticks are also handy for paper collage.

-And a glue gun makes gluing sculptures or structures (wood, cardboard, etc) a lot quicker and easier.
-(If you’re worried about kids + glue gun, see Teacher Tom’s tips here.
-You can purchase a low heat glue gun as well.
-Or, if you have the Artful Parent book, see the advice he gives on page 181.)
+And a glue gun makes gluing sculptures or structures (wood, cardboard, etc.) a lot quicker and easier.
+(If you’re worried about kids + glue gun, see Teacher Tom’s tips here.)

 Glue is also a staple if your kids are into making slime!
 Try glitter glue or glow in the dark glue!